Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Results, Discussion and Implications

 \subsection{Frame Rate}

 Movement can be an important clue for video analysis tasks.
 For human action clips, the main source of movement comes from humans performing an action and its extent depends on the type of action.
-In contrast, in a movie trailer, characters, objects, background or events can independently exhibit great variability in the amount of movement, which also depends on the genre~\cite{movie-classification-via-scene}.
+In contrast, in a movie trailer, characters, objects, background or events can independently exhibit great variability in the amount of movement, which also depends on the genre~\citep{movie-classification-via-scene}.
 To explore how this aspect impacts transferability, we reduce the frame rate of Trailers12k videos to increase the amount of apparent movement.
 The downsampling procedure simply selects frames at equal intervals, e.g., to produce an 8 FPS video only the first out of each three consecutive frames is kept. \autoref{tbl:frame_freq} reports results at different frame rates.
 As we can observe, performance increases as FPS increases, reaching the top result for all the metrics at the original 24 FPS.
 Nevertheless, lower frame rates achieve competitive results at a fraction of the computational cost of the top model.
 For instance, 4 FPS decreases $\mu AP$ 3.02 points using only $\frac{1}{6}$ of memory to represent the input tensor.
-This can be useful to deploy models with limited computational resources.